hernri01/Database-Project/README.txt

 Cameron Burns
 Orrin Wilson

+WHo did what: Orrin did the landing page.
+Cameron did the form for the proposal application.
+Ricardo connected everything to the database.

-Timeline and Functionalities
+Timeline and Functionalities:
 Have the landing page work for each user type.

 3/26
 Submission of an application.